JohnKeysCloud/odin-computer-science/misc-notes/complexity/time-complexity.md

 It's commonly seen when you loop over a data set and within each loop you loop over it again.
 Below, bubble sort is an example of an algorithm with quadratic time complexity.
-Because theres a loop within a loop, the number of steps is n \* n = n^2 The outer loop iterates n times, and for each iteration of the otuer loop, the inner loop can perform up to n - 1 comparisons and swaps in the WORST case (from which Big O is derived).
+Because theres a loop within a loop, the number of steps is n \* n = n^2 The outer loop iterates n times, and for each iteration of the outer loop, the inner loop can perform up to n - 1 comparisons and swaps in the WORST case (from which Big O is derived).
 When we add the optimization for no swaps, the best case is O(n) and the worst case is O(n^2).

-- Steps for bubbleSort:
+- Steps for `bubbleSort`:
   - [3,1,4,1,5,9] has 6 elements ... as it grows the number of steps grows quadratically.
   - The i loop runs 5 times maximum (assuming theres a swap in every iteration) because it starts at 6 and goes down to 1.
   - j runs one less than i in every iteration.